 Prop the second post in place vertically against the first fence panel and attach the next panel as before.
 Continue until all the posts and panels are in place.

-Step four: concrete in the posts
+Step five: concrete in the posts

 Make sure each post is touching the builder’s lines at top and bottom, and use a spirit level to check that each is vertical.